esilberberg/cuny-publishing/README.md

 **Example:**
 `$ name_standardizer.py journals.csv approved-names.csv`

-The script outputs a CSV file `standardized_journal-names.csv`.
+The script outputs a CSV file `standardized_journal-names.csv`

 ## school_count.py
 This is a simple script not currently designed as a command line tool.
 The script takes input from the user that must be a CSV file with a column labeled `school` and column labeled `publications`.
 The output is a CSV file that tallies the number of publications per school called `school-count.csv`.